-While you cannot completely eradicate all health and safety hazards, it is a legal requirement to identify the hazards, assess and control the risks by carrying out a holistic risk assessment of the workplace, thus ensuring you have suitable policies, procedures, practices (safe systems of work) in place that significantly reduce the severity of the occurring risks.
-For example, a fire might still occur but you will have a practiced evacuation in place which results in everyone getting out of the building safely.
+While no organisation can completely eradicate all health and safety hazards, it is a legal requirement to identify the hazards and assess and control the risks by carrying out a holistic risk assessment in the workplace.
+Thus ensuring you have suitable policies, procedures, and practices (safe systems of work) in place that significantly reduce the severity of the occurring risks.
+For example, a fire might still occur, but you will have a practised evacuation in place, which results in everyone getting out of the building safely.

 What is Looked at During a Risk Assessment

-When we are carrying out the assessment, we look at a number of things that can increase the level of risk or become potential hazards at a later stage.
+When carrying out the assessment, we look at a number of things that could increase the level of risk or become potential hazards at a later stage.
 Here are the most important steps when carrying out a health and safety risk assessment:

 - Identify the hazards present in the workplace.

 - Identify those at risk from the hazards, including employees, contractors and visitors.
-Workers who are particularly vulnerable should also be considered, such as young people, new staff members and new or expectant mothers.
+Particularly vulnerable workers, such as young people, new staff members and new or expectant mothers, should also be considered.